davidalber/geneagrapher/README.md

 ### Single Node Descendant Graph: Haskell Curry
-To produce the descendant DOT file for Haskell Curry and save it in the file 'curry.dot', run the command
+To produce the descendant DOT file for Haskell Curry and save it in the file curry.dot, run the command

 ```
 ggrapher -o curry.dot 7398:d